Strongly Lech-independent ideals and Lech's conjecture: introduction

-\begin{theorem*}[See Theorem 4.5]Let $I$ be a strongly Lech-independent ideal in a local ring $(S,\mathfrak{n})$.
-Let $x_1,...,x_r$ be a minimal generating set of $I$ such that $\ord (x_i) = t_i$.
-Assume that $t_1 \leq t_2 \leq ... \leq t_r$.
-Then $e(\mathfrak{n}) \leq e(\Gamma)l(S/I)/t_1...t_{d-1}t_d$. \end{theorem*} Here $e(\Gamma)$ is a constant explained in the sections before Theorem 4.5.
-Note that if $I=\mathfrak{m}S$ for some flat local map $(R,\mathfrak{m}) \to (S,\mathfrak{n})$, then $I$ is strongly Lech-independent and $e(\Gamma) = e(R)$.
-Also when $S$ is the localization of a standard graded ring over a field at its homogeneous maximal ideal, we get an inequality of the other direction which is a particular case of Lech's conjecture: \begin{theorem*}[See Theorem 4.7]Let $(R,\mathfrak{m}) \to (S,\mathfrak{n})$ be a flat local extension of local rings.
-Suppose $S$ is the localization of a standard graded ring over a field $k$ at its homogeneous maximal ideal, $\mathfrak{m}S$ is the localization of a homogeneous ideal generated by homogeneous elements of degree $t_1 \leq t_2 \leq ... \leq t_r$ and is $\mathfrak{n}$-primary.
-Then $e(S) \geq e(R)t_1t_2 \ldots t_{r-d}$. \end{theorem*} The paper is organized in the following way.
-In Section 2 we start with the definition of a standard set, along with some basic definitions and properties on the set of monomials in a polynomial ring.
-In Section 3 we define strongly Lech-independence and expansion property and prove some equivalent conditions.
-There are also some examples showing the relation between strongly Lech-independence and other notions.
-In Section 4 we use strongly Lech-independence to analyze the colength of powers of ideals and derive inequalities on multiplicities.
+The paper is organized in the following way.
+In \Cref{se:notation} we introduce some notations for this paper.
+In \Cref{se:standardset}, we start with the definition of a standard set, along with some basic definitions and properties on the set of monomials in a polynomial ring.
+In \Cref{se:SLI definition}, we define strong Lech-independence and expansion properties and prove some equivalent conditions.
+We will prove that strong Lech-independence implies certain expansion property.
+In \Cref{se:Maintheorem}, we use strong Lech-independence to analyze the colengths of powers of ideals and derive inequalities on multiplicities.